-Passports must be valid for six months beyond the length of stay.
+Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.
 Visas are not required for Australian passport holders for entry into Japan for stays of up to 90 days.